 TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

-A quantitative analysis of TYPO3 DataHandler performance with 10,000 records, featuring measurable optimisation strategies – from 412 seconds to under 39 seconds.
+A quantitative analysis of the TYPO3 DataHandler performance with 10,000 records using measurable optimisation strategies – from 412 seconds down to under 39 seconds.

 Overview

-• Batch processing (500 records/batch) alongside disabling logging, versioning, and access checks increases performance by over 90%.
+• Batch processing (500 records/batch) plus disabling logging, versioning, and access checks increases performance by over 90%.

 • Execution time drops from 412 seconds to under 39 seconds for 10,000 records.